RachelDoren/codechallengeracheldoren/README.md

-# codechallengeracheldoren
+#

-Included is the HTML/CSS structure of a TO-DO list.
+Included is a to-do list.

-I would add more interactivity by greying out the task when it is complete and ordering the list by date.
+You can add tasks as you wish, delete all tasks, check or uncheck all tasks and classify them into categories.

-I would also include the ability to filter by Name, date, task and complete/incomplete
+You can also come back to the list you have made whenever because this relies on your browser's local storage.
+Once you clear your local storage, you will lose your to-do list data.